-- a) are outside lands intended to be developed on full municipal services (water and sewer) as outlined in this Official Plan; and/or - b) solve an existing servicing problem and municipal services (water and sewer) cannot be extended by the Township; or - are recommended as part of a servicing options review study as part of approval of a development in the rural portions of the Township; and - d) communal water supply and subsurface shall be subject to the Ministry of Environment, Conservation and Park's responsibility/ownership requirements (Ministry of Environment, Conservation and Parks Guideline D-5-2 as amended) and if Council is willing to implement those requirements, the Township will require a Municipal Responsibility Agreement to provide financial security in the event of a communal system failure or abandonment.

-e) A new communal sewage system may only be established or an existing communal sewage system expanded if there is confirmation of sufficient reserve sewage system capacity to treat the septage (hauled sewage) from the system.
+- a) are outside lands intended to be developed on full municipal services (water and sewer) as outlined in this Official Plan; and/or - b) solve an existing servicing problem and municipal services (water and sewer) cannot be extended by the Township; or - c) are recommended as part of a servicing options review study as part of approval of a development in the rural portions of the Township; and - communal water supply and subsurface shall be subject to the Ministry of Environment, Conservation and Park's responsibility/ownership requirements (Ministry of Environment, e) A new communal sewage system may only be established or an existing communal sewage system expanded if there is confirmation of sufficient reserve sewage system capacity to treat the septage (hauled sewage) from the system.
 Reserve sewage system capacity is considered sufficient if the hauled sewage from the communal system can be treated or disposed of at sites approved under the Environmental Protection Act or the Ontario Water Resources Act, but not by land-applying untreated, hauled sewage.